The history of Deutsche Post DHL Group

 The projects carried out in the DHL Innovation Center are realized together with innovation partners from the business world such as IBM, Intel and SAP.
 In addition, the DHL Innovation Center maintains research partnerships with the logistics institutes of the Massachusetts Institute of Technology (MIT) in Boston and Saragossa as well as the German Fraunhofer institutes.
 The showrooms attached to the center provide customers, business partners and interested visitors with a closer look at the latest technologies in the logistics industry.

-The Group, with its brands DHL, Deutsche Post and Postbank, seeks to become the first choice for all customers with the "First Choice" service campaign.
+The Group, with its brands DHL and Deutsche Post, seeks to become the first choice for all customers with the "First Choice" service campaign.
 Consistent, comprehensive employee orientation to customer satisfaction is the key to reaching this goal.

 A total of over 1,000 individual projects worldwide will be initiated within the scope of First Choice.
 The focus is on increasing customer satisfaction among both private and business customers.